 Skin rolling, connective tissue massage, friction

-Techniques that address to connective tissue – deep massage.
+Techniques that address connective tissue – deep massage.

-These techniques are only used if the client wishes to receive deep tissue massage and if there are no contraindications with exsisting health issues.
+These techniques are only used if the client wishes to receive deep tissue massage and if there are no contraindications with existing health issues.

 Percussion – hacking, supping, tapping, pummelling

 Strokes that use repeated rhythmical light striking and affect the skin, connective tissue and muscles.

 Passive movements – stretches, shaking, rocking, joint mobilisation

 Techniques that involve the movement of muscles in relation to bones or joints, or joints relation to the torso.
 The structures engaged are the muscles and joints.